Artoriopsis expolita

-Artoriopsis expolita is a species of wolf spider from southern Australia.
+Artoriopsis expolita is a species of wolf spider from southern Australia, first described in 1877 by Ludwig Koch as Lycosa expolita.

 Females are 9 mm long, with males slightly smaller.

 Artoriopsis expolita is a common spider in open, moderately moist environments and is often found near creeks and rivers, in foredunes, on pasture, and on suburban lawns.
 Most adults are found between October and January, with females found carrying egg sacs between November and December and found carrying spiderlings from December to January.
 Between March and August, the species is rarely found.